Kokuyo Camlin: Kokuyo Japan

 Kokuyo Co., Ltd. (コクヨ株式会社, Kokuyo Kabushiki Gaisha) is a Japanese manufacturing company of stationery, office furniture, and office equipment.
 Kokuyo was established in Japan, in 1905 by Zentaro Kuroda, as "Kuroda Ledger Cover Shop" that made covers for Japanese-style account ledgers (wacho).
 In 1914, the company name changed to Kuroda Kokkodo, and the manufacture of accounting slips, invoices, duplicate copybooks, and letter paper began.
 The company began using the current name "Kokuyo Co., Ltd." in 1961.

 In May 2011, Kokuyo S&T Co., Ltd., a wholly owned subsidiary of Kokuyo, acquired a 50.74% stake in Camlin Ltd.

-Products

-Kokuyo Camlin brands are Camlin (writing implements) and Camel (art materials).

-Colour products include: Camel Artist Water Colour Tubes, Camel Artist Acrylic Colours, Camel Artist Oil Colours, Camel Artist Oil Pastels.